eguevara/JavaTraining/notes/oracleTraining.md

 * 'protected' means the method will be accessible to all the classes in the same package and all the subclasses
 * No modifier (which is the default level) means the method will be accessible only to all the classes in the same package.

+* First, static statements/blocks are called IN THE ORDER they are defined.
+Next, instance initializer statements/blocks are called IN THE ORDER they are defined.
+Finally, the constructor is called
+* if method is abstract, so does the class need to be abstract.
+* All methods need a body {}, unless an abstract method.
+* An abstract method cannot have a method body. {} constitutes a valid method body.
+* If you declare a field to be final, it must be explicitly initialized by the time the creation of an object of the class is complete.
+So you can either initialize it immediately: private final double ANGLE = 0;
+or you can initialize it in the constructor or an instance block.
+* The file will not compile because TC is a top level class and private is not a valid access modifier for a top level class. private and protected can be applied to an inner class.
+A top level class (i.e. a class not defined inside any other class) can only be public or have default access.

 * Section 7 Working with Inheirtence Part 1
     - Inheritance using the super and this keywords